fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 As you can see on the image, headings on these two examples have different line height.
-The example on the left&mdash;albeit breaking the baseline grid&mdash;looks better (and reads better too!).
+The example on the left&mdash;albeit breaking the baseline grid&mdash;looks better (and reads better, too!).
 Well, I've not been totally honest with you:

-> Breaking the grid is OK and generally recommended if the readability would
+> Breaking the grid is OK and generally recommended if the readability should
 > suffer otherwise.

 This rule has a sibling:

 > When you break the baseline grid, make sure to join it again as soon as possible.

 Example image shows this well.
-The grid pace is restored once we’ve dealt with the heading.
+The grid pace is restored once the heading has been dealt with.

 Even though rules are simple, implmentation is not.
-The reason for that is that the margin compensation depends on *how many lines does the heading span*.
-Looking at the picture, it’s obvious that the margin compensation will be different if the heading takes one line, two lines and so on.
+The reason for that is that the margin compensation depends on *how many lines the heading spans*.
+Looking at the picture it’s obvious that the margin compensation will be different if the heading takes one line, two lines and so on.
 When we’re off the grid, we’re simply off.

 Therefore, some static SASS code won’t suffice.
 We’ll have to use something with more dynamic nature: JavaScript.
-We’ll have to calculate the margin compensation based on the actual height of the block element.
+We ought to calculate the margin compensation based on the actual height of the block element.
 Ultimately, we need to round the total element height to *nearest grid unit*.